 - 2 tablespoons minced fresh oregano leaves

-- To make cracked pepper crème fraîche, stir remaining 1/4 teaspoon cracked pepper and cumin, and most of the lemon zest (reserve a few pinches as a garnish) into the crème fraîche and refrigerate.
+To make cracked pepper crème fraîche, stir in 1/4 teaspoon each cracked pepper and cumin, and most of the lemon zest (reserve a few pinches as a garnish) into the crème fraîche and refrigerate.

-- On a large baking sheet, toss carrots with olive oil, 1/2 teaspoon pepper, 1/2 teaspoon cumin, chili powder, and sea salt.
+On a large baking sheet, toss carrots with olive oil, remaining 1/2 teaspoon each pepper and cumin, chili powder, and sea salt.
 Roast 30 - 35 minutes or until carrots are tender with crisp edges, flipping carrots halfway through.